 ‘Time to act, not find fault,’ says health ministry on Nizamuddin cases

-New Delhi, Mar 31: The Centre said the Delhi government was taking necessary action to deal with the containment of Covid-19 spread in Delhi's Nizamuddin, where at least twenty four people were reported to have picked up the deadly infection in a religious gathering, suspected to have been held in violation of the lockdown rules and social distancing measures.
+New Delhi, Mar 31: The Centre said the Delhi government was taking necessary action to deal with the containment of Covid-19 spread in Delhi's Nizamuddin, where at least twenty four people were reported to have picked up the deadly infection.

 "We all need to understand and appreciate that this is not the time to do any fault-finding or otherwise.
-It is important for us to act to contain the spread of disease in any area which reports a positive case," said Lav Agarwal, joint secretary, health ministry.
+It is important for us to act to contain the spread of disease in any area which reports a positive case," said Lav Agarwal, joint secretary, while underlining that it is implementing rigorous contact tracing and cluster containment strategies.

 Govt gets cracking on visa violators after Nizamuddin fiasco